Summary

 Funded by JPMorganChase, PolicyWise for Children & Families carried out an environmental scan to examine the state of women’s involvement in Alberta’s green energy workforce, a rapidly growing sector.

-The Report presents insights into the current landscape, barriers, opportunities, and policy recommendations to enhance women’s long-term and impactful participation in green energy careers.
-While major barriers exist, including gender-based biases, workplace cultures that are not conducive to women's participation, lack of awareness of green energy careers, challenges in accessing Science, Technology, Engineering, and Mathematics (STEM) education, and inadequate child care options, the report highlights several opportunities and recommendations, including increasing youth engagement and awareness of green energy careers, expanding mentorship programs, strengthening industry-nonprofit partnerships, supporting women entrepreneurs with equitable resources, and promoting economic reconciliation through Indigenous community leadership in green energy projects.
+The Report presents insights into the current landscape of women's participation in green energy careers.
+It identifies major barriers, including gender-based biases, workplace cultures that are not welcoming to women, low awareness of green energy career options, challenges in accessing STEM education, and inadequate child care options.
+Despite these barriers, the report highlights several opportunities and policy recommendations.
+These include increasing youth engagement and awareness of green energy careers, expanding mentorship programs, strengthening partnerships between industry and nonprofits, supporting women entrepreneurs with equitable resources, and promoting economic reconciliation through Indigenous community leadership in green energy projects.

 Policy & Practice Implications